 Did you know Malaysia increase penalties for taxpayers that do not prepare Transfer Pricing Documentation?

-Did you know that Malaysia increased penalties for taxpayers that do not prepare Transfer Pricing Documentation?
+Knowledge • Did you know Malaysia increase penalties for taxpayers that do not prepare Transfer Pricing Documentation?

 On 15 December 2019, the Malaysian Inland Revenue Board (“IRB”) issued the updated Tax Audit Frameworks including Transfer Pricing (“TP”) Audit Framework 2019.
 The updated tax audit frameworks take effect from 15 December 2019.